CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task1.md

 ## 1. Description of the Problem

-A listener with a hearing loss is listening music via headphones, not using their hearing aids.
+A person with a hearing loss is listening to music via headphones.
+They're not using their hearing aids.

 The machine learning task is to decompose a stereo song into a VDBO (vocal, drums, bass and other) representation.
 This then allows a personalised remixing for the listener that has better audio quality.